harshitarav/ML_StudentDropoutRiskPrediction/README.md

   - Checked the class distribution of the target variable (Dropped_Out) and found an imbalance — around 15% of students dropped out versus 85% who continued.
   - Since the goal was to proactively identify at-risk students, Recall was prioritized over Accuracy during model evaluation to ensure more true dropouts were captured.
   - This guided later model tuning and threshold adjustment instead of synthetic oversampling.
+  - This ensured that more actual dropouts were captured while maintaining strong overall accuracy (~90%).
     <img width="693" height="583" alt="image" src="https://github.com/user-attachments/assets/d4cfa671-36ee-45cc-b123-30136053cac3" />